Catholic Church sexual abuse cases by country: Kenya

-In 2009, several people accused an Italian priest working in the country of sexual molestation.
+In 2009 several people accused an Italian priest, Renato Kizito Sesana, of sexual molestation.
 The Catholic Church assured them it was investigating the case, but that did not appear to happen.
 Kenyan police said they found no evidence and believed Sesana was innocent.

-In 2010, a young Kenyan woman alleged that a Catholic priest had raped her, but the police and church authorities had failed to follow up the allegations.
+In 2010, a young Kenyan woman alleged that a Catholic priest had raped her, but the police and church authorities failed to follow up the allegations.

-The 2011, Raidió Teilifís Éireann (RTÉ) documentary A Mission To Prey publicised Kenya's clerical abuse cases, saying they should have been handled with more transparency.
-It was discovered that this program mistakenly alleged that Kevin Reynolds was an abuser, causing him to be removed from his home and his parish ministry.
-RTÉ has subsequently apologised for this programme.
-It has stated that Reynolds was innocent of the charges stated.
+The 2011 Raidió Teilifís Éireann (RTÉ) documentary A Mission To Prey publicized Kenya's clerical abuse cases, saying they should have been handled with more transparency.
+It was discovered that this programme mistakenly alleged that Kevin Reynolds was an abuser, causing him to be removed from his home and his parish ministry.
+RTÉ subsequently apologized for this programme.
+It has since stated that Reynolds is innocent of the charges.
 RTÉ has allowed continued access to this programme online, while upwards of 32 slander and libel cases are pending in reaction by alleged abusers.

 In 2011, a Dutch bishop in Kenya was reported to be under probe over alleged sex abuse.
 He was alleged to have abused a minor 18 years before while serving as a priest in Ngong diocese.
 He was retired by the church.

 Mauritius

-Henry Coombes revealed that he was sexually assaulted at the age of 11 in the late 1950s by a catholic priest from Ireland who was posted at Saint Joseph's College in Curepipe.
+Henry Coombes revealed that he was sexually assaulted at the age of 11 in the late 1950s by a Catholic priest from Ireland who was posted at Saint Joseph's College in Curepipe.

-In September 2016, Teddy Labour, a 37-year old catholic priest, was arrested following complaints made to church officials Hériberto Cabrera and Jean-Maurice Labour by a 20-year old church goer.
+In September 2016, Teddy Labour, a 37-year old Catholic priest, was arrested following complaints made to church officials Hériberto Cabrera and Jean-Maurice Labour by a 20-year old church goer.
 She had attended St. Louis Cathedral, Port-Louis where its priest kissed and molested her.

-In October 2019, catholic priest Joseph-Marie Moctee was sentenced to 3 years in jail for molesting a 15-year old teenager at Cure de St Anne, a catholic church located at Chamarel in April 2015.
+In October 2019, Catholic priest Joseph-Marie Moctee was sentenced to 3 years in jail for molesting a 15-year old teenager at Cure de St Anne, a Catholic church located at Chamarel in April 2015.
 Joseph-Marie Moctee had convinced the teenager and his friend to have dinner with him and to stay overnight at the church.